dirkagterhuis/spotify-export/README.md

   - [ ] add track uri (retrieved from spotify api) to csv
   - [ ] Clean up the text in the .html
     - [ ] vermeld: nothing is stored, nothing is tracked
+    - [ ] remove unused html stuff from old github.io site
   - [ ] Go through all comments in the code
   - [ ] Clean up and organize code properly: more modular.
     - [ ] double check: do you need to store whole socket, or just id?
-  - Decide whether to host whole site on AWS, or only spotify app.
   - Deploy to AWS.
 Forward from 'own' website to AWS website, preferably with own domain in the future.
     - [ ] To budget, add action to shutdown EC2 instance when budget is reached.
     - [ ] Use Elastic Beanstalk to host node.js server? [link](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs_express.html)